William Herbert, 3rd Earl of Pembroke: Career

 Herbert was a bookish man, once tutored by the poet Samuel Daniel, and preferred to keep to his study with heavy pipe-smoking to keep his "migraines" at bay.
 Nevertheless, he was a conspicuous figure in the society of his time and at the court of King James I. William Herbert and his brother Philip performed in The Masque of Indian and China Knights at Hampton Court on 1 January 1604.

+Herbert was an ally of the king's favourite Robert Carr, 1st Earl of Somerset, and performed at The Somerset Masque at his wedding to Frances Howard on 26 December 1613.
+Herbert's role involved receiving a branch of a tree from Anne of Denmark, symbolising her reconciliation with Somerset.

 Several times he found himself opposed to the schemes of the Duke of Buckingham and was keenly interested in the colonization of the Americas.
 He was Lord Chamberlain of the Royal Household from 1615 to 1625 and Lord Steward from 1626 to 1630.
 He was Chancellor of the University of Oxford in 1624 when Pembroke College was named in his honour.

 Marriage

 On 4 November 1604 Herbert married Mary Talbot (1580–1649), a daughter of Gilbert Talbot, 7th Earl of Shrewsbury.
-By her, he had two sons, James Herbert (born 1616) and Henry Herbert (born 1621, neither of whom survived infancy:
+By her, he had two sons, James Herbert (born 1616) and Henry Herbert (born 1621, neither of whom survived infancy.

 Arranged marriages and mistresses

 Elizabeth Carey

-Around 1595, Herbert had been urged to wed Elizabeth Carey, granddaughter of Henry Carey, the Lord Chamberlain who ran Shakespeare's company.
-But he refused to marry her.
+Around 1595, Herbert had been urged to wed Elizabeth Carey, granddaughter of Henry Carey, the Lord Chamberlain who ran Shakespeare's company but he refused to marry her.